 Mindfulness happens in the present moment – experiencing phenomena in “real time”.
 When we are caught up in our own stories about the past or speculation about the future, suppressing thoughts and feelings, or reacting reflexively, we are not fully present.
 But, the moment that we notice we are lost in thought or caught up in emotion is a moment of mindfulness.
 This kind of objective witnessing of inner experience has been called metacognitive awareness, self-as-context, or decentering.
 A simplified explanation of this is that we essentially learn to get out of our own way so we can view things unobstructed.
 Research has revealed evidence of this construct as a potential mechanism that distinguishes mindfulness practice from other stress-management approaches like relaxation training.
 Being present means being here with what is – not trying to get somewhere else or be something different than we are in this very moment.

 Another important aspect of a mindfulness practice is that over time, it leads to clearer understanding.
 Attending closely and consistently with balance and stability to moment by moment experience naturally makes us more aware of our own habits and patterns as well as the workings of the world.
 We are able to gather important data about ourselves and others with less bias.
 Our observations are more accurate, we understand things more deeply, and we see things more clearly.
+We realize certain truths about reality through direct experience – that everything is constantly changing, nothing is as personal as we take it to be, and we are all profoundly interconnected.
 More importantly, we become much more aware of what we don’t know and we begin to accept with humility the inherent ambiguity of living.
 All of this eventually leads to greater wisdom, which allows us to make better decisions.
 However, wisdom arises at its own pace, through direct experience, so we cannot force it.
 The only way to earn it is through patience and devotion to practice.